Amotec - Home

 2. Be Clean and Concise

-You never know how much time a hiring manager will have to look at each resume, so keeping it simple is always an effective choice.
-Utilize formats and fonts to your advantage to draw managers eyes to the most important parts of your resume.
-Only include information relevant to the job position and your skills.
-Your resume does not need to include every job you have ever worked.
+You never know how much time a hiring manager will have to look at each document, so keeping it simple is always an effective choice.
+Utilize formats and fonts to your advantage to draw managers eyes to the most important information.
+Only include content relevant to the job position and your skills.
+It doesn’t need to include every job you have ever worked.
 Remove old, outdated jobs and experiences that are unrelated to the job.
-Cutting out this information will help you keep your resume to a single page.
+Cutting out this information will help you keep your document to a single page.

 3. Focus on Achievements